 Online course marketplaces

 Best online course marketplace for launching your first course

 While the earliest massive open online courses (MOOCs) made learning accessible, Udemy took it a step further: it made teaching online possible.
-Today, the platform has over 40 million students enrolled in its courses and an instructor base of more than 50,000.
+Today, the platform has well over 50 million students enrolled in its courses and an instructor base of almost 75,000.

 To create a paid course on Udemy, you first have to apply to become a premium instructor.
 Once approved, you'll see a series of easy-to-follow steps to help you create your first course.
 As you plan course content, keep in mind that all courses need at least 30 minutes of video and five lectures.
 You're also welcome to add quizzes, assignments, coding exercises, and discussion prompts.

 Why launch your first course on Udemy?
 Because the platform offers loads of support for creating and marketing a course.
 For example, if you're not sure if your video lessons are up to snuff, you can submit a sample for review and get feedback on video and audio, along with suggestions for equipment.
 And for tutorials on planning a course, filming your first video, and related topics, Udemy offers the Teaching Center with tips and tricks.

 If you're struggling to make your first few sales, Udemy's tailor-made marketing programs will offer support.
 Get your course featured in their email blasts, be a part of site-wide discounts, or opt for Udemy's affiliate marketing program.
 All of these programs are optional, and depending on the promotional channel you choose, Udemy takes a share of course sales.